Unboxed-Software/solana-course/content/cpi-guard.md

 The next instruction we'll test is the `unauthorized_burn` instruction from our test program.
 This instruction invokes the `burn` instruction from the `Token Extensions Program` and attempts to burn a given amount of tokens from the given token account.

-The CPI guard ensures that this is only possible if the signing authority is the token account delegate.
+The CPI Guard ensures that this is only possible if the signing authority is the token account delegate.

 ```rust
 pub fn unauthorized_burn(ctx: Context<BurnAccounts>, amount: u64) -> Result<()> {